PM rules out abolishing right to silence in serious cases

 He said the trust is requesting police information on the case through the Official Information Act and several lawyers have contacted him offering help.

 However, John Key said on Monday the right to silence is a fundamental part of the justice system and the Government will not be making any changes.

 The Law Society is also against getting rid of the right to silence in serious court cases.
 Criminal law spokesperson Jonathan Krebb says putting an obligation on an accused person to defend themselves would virtually signal that a person is guilty until proven innocent.

-Next story in National: NZ base jumper dies in Switzerland
+Next story in New Zealand: NZ base jumper dies in Switzerland

 Copyright © 2012, Radio New Zealand